Marvel Heroes (video game): Plot

 Several supervillains try to prevent the heroes from interfering with Doctor Doom's use of the Cosmic Cube.
 The villains fail, and the heroes are able to thwart Doom's attempt to gain omnipotence.
 After stopping Doctor Doom, players may travel across the Bifrost Bridge to Asgard, where Loki has summoned hordes of Dark Elves, Frost Giants, and other monsters in an attempt to seize Asgard's throne while Odin slumbers.
 The heroes defeat Loki's minions before confronting Loki himself in Odin's throne room where he reveals that he has stolen the power of Doom's Cosmic Cube.
 Eventually, the heroes defeat him.
 Before judgement can be passed on Loki, the heroes learn that the dark god Surtur has reforged the Twilight Sword.
 Surtur plans to use the chaos caused by Loki in order to launch his own invasion of Asgard.
 The heroes defeat Surtur and his minions in his home dimension of Muspelheim.
 Odin soon reawakens, enraged at Loki's crimes.
 Loki claims that he simply wanted to be acknowledged as a hero.
 As a punishment, Odin decides to trap Loki in an endless time loop covering the events of the game, giving him the opportunity to become a hero.

 Shortly after Surtur's defeat, Professor X suddenly goes missing.
 While investigating his disappearance, the heroes discover that Red Skull has merged with Onslaught, becoming Red Onslaught.
 Onslaught has launched a genocidal campaign against the sovereign mutant nation of Genosha.
 In order to combat Red Onslaught, the heroes are forced to enlist the aid of supervillains through the Thunderbolts program, including Magneto and Green Goblin.
 The heroes and super-villains are able to defeat Red Onslaught and save Genosha, after which the Red Skull is imprisoned and Onslaught is destroyed.

 Sometime later, after defeating Ultron's invasion of Manhattan, the heroes are confronted by Doctor Doom.
 Doom explains that he had been captured by Thanos following his initial defeat.
 He then reveals that the Skrulls are planning a massive invasion of Earth.
 The heroes are summoned by Nick Fury to the S.H.I.E.L.D.
 Helicarrier, only to discover that the entire base has been infiltrated by Skrulls.
 After defeating the Skrulls, the heroes meet with S.W.O.R.D., who escort them to the real Nick Fury's base in an abandoned toolshed in Madripoor.
 From there, the heroes combat Skrull activity throughout the world until discovering that the leader of the invasion, Kl'rt the Super-Skrull, has established his primary base in Madripoor's Hightown.
 The heroes confront Super-Skrull and defeat him.
 As he is taken into custody, his ship manages to escape.
-Thereupon, Super-Skrull exclaims that the heroes should be thankful because its cargo.
-Sure enough, the ships is revealed to be carrying an Infinity Gem, catching the attention of Thanos.
+Thereupon, Super-Skrull exclaims that the heroes should be thankful because of its cargo.
+Sure enough, the ship is revealed to be carrying an Infinity Gem, catching the attention of Thanos.